-Percutaneous endoscopic gastronomy is a procedure that allows nutritional support for patients who cannot take food orally.
-Percutaneous endoscopic gastronomy involves placement of a tube through the abdominal wall and into the stomach through which nutritional liquids can be infused.
+Percutaneous endoscopic gastrostomy is a procedure that allows nutritional support for patients who cannot take food orally.
+Percutaneous endoscopic gastrostomy involves placement of a tube through the abdominal wall and into the stomach through which nutritional liquids can be infused.

-Percutaneous endoscopic gastronomy is a surgical procedure; however, it does not require opening the abdomen or an operating room.
-Percutaneous endoscopic gastronomy also does not require general anesthesia.
+Percutaneous endoscopic gastrostomy is a surgical procedure; however, it does not require opening the abdomen or an operating room.
+Percutaneous endoscopic gastrostomy also does not require general anesthesia.

-Complications of percutaneous endoscopic gastronomy include infection, leakage of nutritional liquids that are infused and clogging of the tube.
+Complications of percutaneous endoscopic gastrostomy include infection, leakage of nutritional liquids that are infused and clogging of the tube.

-Percutaneous endoscopic gastronomy is preferable to surgical gastrostomy
+Percutaneous endoscopic gastrostomy is preferable to surgical gastrostomy